john-itcsolutions/ChubbaMorris/README.md

 ELA tokens (fractional) partly as price of transactions, predominantly as general digital currency.
 "Merge mined" by Bitcoin miners.
 Truly distributed ledger.
-No servers involved.
+Cloud servers are only involved for mass storage of documents, images, audio and video..
 Secure Elastos.RT Runtime for the client, and secure Elastos Carrier network for the internet.
 Employs the open and adaptable standard Component Assembly Runtime (CAR) framework.